MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-Customers.md

 ## Search for customers

 Search for customers by entering an attribute-name value (for example, the customer’s name) in the search box.
-To enable search, an admin needs to configure the searchable attributes on the **Search, sort & filter** page.
+To enable search, an admin needs to configure the searchable attributes on the **Search & Filter Index** screen that is accessible via the **Search & Filter button**:

+// Add missing image 1

+If you are an admin who wishes to learn more about the **Search & Filter Index** screen, explore the **Search & Filter Index** topic.

 Note that the search will be executed only within the Customer Profile entity created during the data configuration process.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-search.png "Customer Card tile search")